(0,2) Mirror Symmetry on homogeneous Hopf surfaces: Embeddings of Superconformal vertex algebras from Killing spinors

-where $Z^{n|J}=z^n\theta^J$ and $\Lambda^{n|J}=\lambda^n\chi^J$.
+respectively, where $\Lambda^{n|J}=\lambda^n\chi^J$.
 The properties of the first operation motivate the definition~\cite[Def.
 4.10]{SUSYVA} of a \emph{SUSY Lie conformal algebra} as the data given by a supermodule $\cR$ over $\cH$ and a parity-reversing bilinear map

 called the $\Lambda$-bracket, that satisfies the following identities for all $a,b,c\in\cR$, respectively called sesquilinearity, skew-symmetry or commutativity, and the Jacobi identity:

 The identities~\eqref{eq:sesquiLambda} and~\eqref{eq:comLambda} take place in $\cL\otimes \cR$, and the identity~\eqref{eq:JacobiLambda} takes place in $\cL\otimes\cL'\otimes\cR$, where $\cL'$ is a copy of $\cL$ with the formal variables $\Lambda=(\lambda,\chi)$ replaced by $\Gamma=(\gamma,\eta)$.
 The degree of a homogeneous element $a$ is denoted $\left|a\right|$ (when we use this notation, we are implicitly assuming $a$ is homogeneous).
 The precise meaning of the expressions in~\eqref{eq:sesquiLambda},~\eqref{eq:comLambda} and~\eqref{eq:JacobiLambda} is explained in Appendix~\ref{app:1}.